ldm0/corda-docs/content/en/docs/corda-enterprise/4.7/node-operations-upgrade-cordapps.md

 There are two types of contract/state upgrade:

 * *Implicit:* By allowing multiple implementations of the contract ahead of time, using constraints.
-See api-contract-constraints to learn more.
+See [Contract Constraints](cordapps/api-contract-constraints.md) to learn more.
 * *Explicit:* By creating a special *contract upgrade transaction* and getting all participants of a state to sign it using the contract upgrade flows.